heet-mewada/SBMP-NOTES/sem3/DBS/CHAP 2 SQL and its queries.md

 ## Having clause #EXP
 The having clause enables you to specify conditions that filter which group results appear in results.

+Syntax: select * from table_name where (condition) group by column1, column2, column3 having condition1, condition2;

+## Order by clause #EXP
+The SQL order by clause is used to sort the data in ascending order or descending order, based on the columns.
+It sorts in ascending by default. to sort in descending, DESC keyword must be used.

+Syntax: select * from table_name order by column1, column2 ASC;

+# Subqueries #EXP
+Subquery is a form of an SQL statement that appears inside another SQL statement.
+It is also called nested queries.
+The statement containing the subquery is called parent statement.
+## Example of subquery #EXM
+select cust_no, name from cust_dtls where cust_no in (select cust_no, acc_no, acc_bal from cust_dtls where acc_no < A-4 AND acc_bal < 25000);